 We get regular questions about how our GPS tracking solution works and how it compares to other solutions on the market.
 It’s a great question and one that confuses a lot of people who misunderstand the capabilities and limitations of the different technologies upon which solutions are based.

 So to help educate customers, we created this article to quickly explain the different technologies, how they work, their limitations and where best to apply them.

-Here’s a list of the most common technologies associated with GPS asset tracking, we will provide a quick overview of how each one works before moving onto the capabilities and limitations:
+Here’s a list of the most common technologies associated with GPS asset tracking, we will provide a quick overview of how each one works before moving onto the capabilities, limitations and suggested applications:

 QR Codes for GPS Asset Tracking

-QR codes are those small square pixel looking barcodes that made an appearance in the consumer market a few years ago.
+QR codes are those small square pixel looking bar codes that made an appearance in the consumer market a few years ago.
 They have been used in manufacturing for many years.
-Since then they have peaked and waned as a tool for consumer marketing.
-In the meantime, a number of promising new applications have emerged that harness the unique strengths of these codes.
+Since then they have peaked and waned as a tool for consumer marketing among other things.
+In the meantime, a number of promising new applications have emerged that harness the unique strengths of these bar codes.
 The way we look at it is the QR code is for barcodes what the Internet was for networking.
-It’s the people’s choice, a simple to use, effective and ubiquitous way of digitally marking something in a fast machine readable coding.
+It’s the people’s choice, a simple to use, effective and ubiquitous way of digitally marking something with a easy-to-use, fast machine readable coding.
 The power they offer is they tell people ‘you can scan me’ to get more information about an item or location.
-While many other barcodes are just as easy to scan with a smartphone it’s the powerful association that makes the biggest difference.
+While many other barcodes are just as easy to scan with a smartphone it’s the powerful association with consumer scanning that makes the biggest difference.